pickle-finance/dill-dao/scocc_resolutions/adhoc/RES-AH-0001.md

-# RES-AH-0001 - Secretary for SCCOC selection
+# RES-AH-0001 - Secretary for SCCOC Selection
 ## Description
 - Voting for Cipio to be Secretary of the SCCOC.
 ## Votes